ThisTeddyy/Marshmallow_Privacy-Policy/README.md

 # Privacy Policy for Marshmallow

-Last updated: 29/06/2023 (DD/MM/YYYY)
+Last updated: 01/05/2025 (DD/MM/YYYY)

-Marshmallow Systems operates the Discord Bot Marshmallow.
+Wavey's Development Team operates the Discord Bot Wavey.
 This Privacy Policy informs you of our policies regarding the collection, use, and disclosure of personal information when you use the Bot.

 We will not use or share your information with anyone except as described in this Privacy Policy.
 By using the Bot, you agree to the collection and use of information in accordance with this policy.